The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: The PHG as Design-Time Resource

 \begin{itemize}[leftmargin=1.5em] \item Physics loss terms are dimensionally well-formed (DTS verification, established in~\cite{dts-dmm}). \item Geometric operators applied to field quantities preserve grade (PHG grade verification). \item Boundary conditions encoded in the mesh topology are topologically consistent (PHG hyperedge saturation). \item Numeric representations selected for field quantities provide adequate precision for the expected value distribution in each mesh element (representation selection, extended from~\cite{dts-dmm} with geometric domain knowledge). \end{itemize}

-Each verification is decidable and operates at design time: DTS dimensional consistency reduces to linear algebra over $\mathbb{Z}$; PHG grade consistency reduces to integer arithmetic; topological consistency reduces to hyperedge saturation; representation selection is a compile-time function over dimensional ranges and target capabilities.
+Each verification is decidable and operates at design time: DTS dimensional consistency reduces to abelian-group unification over $\mathbb{Z}^n$; PHG grade consistency reduces to integer arithmetic; topological consistency reduces to hyperedge saturation; representation selection is a compile-time function over dimensional ranges and target capabilities.